discontinuedtv/botbrown/README.md

 # botbrown
-Twitch Bot that reacts to emotes and plays sound files
+Twitch Bot, named after Doc Brown from Back to the Future, that reacts to emotes and plays sound files